 Another reason that your pipe may not properly drain water is that the condensate line has a clog.
 As your system runs, it’s not uncommon for debris to get caught up in the pipe from time to time.
 It’s best to pour a bleach and water solution down the condensate line every couple of months to keep it free of debris buildup or have a professional perform regular maintenance on your system.

-Call Comfortworks for assistance with all your ductless mini-split system needs.
+Call Comfortworks Cooling and Heating for assistance with all your ductless mini-split system needs.
 We’ll be happy to schedule your next appointment.

 Image provided by iStock